The History of Rock Music: 1955-1966Genres and musicians of the beginnings

 The Folk RevivalTM, ®, Copyright © 2003 Piero Scaruffi All rights reserved.

-The most significant event of the USA music scene at the turn of the decade was the folk revival.
+The most significant event of the US music scene at the turn of the decade was the folk revival.
+Its foundations had been laid by Harry Smith's Anthology of American Folk Music (1952), a three double-LP compilation of traditional vernacular songs.
 Launched in 1958 by the Kingstone Trio's Tom Dooley, and celebrated in 1959 at the first Newport Folk Festival, the folk revival introduced a sense that music was meant to be more than mere entertainment.
 Within a few years, its boundaries had expanded dramatically.
 Joan Baez turned folk music into an austere form on Joan Baez 2 (?
 1961 - oct 1961).
 Bob Gibson was one of the very early folk-singers who set to renovate the art of folk music.
 His best album, At The Gate Of Horn (apr 1961 - ?
 1961), a live performance with Bob Camp, predates the intimate style of folk-rock by a few years.
 Ian (Tyson) and Sylvia (Fricker) were perhaps the most soulful, predating folk-rock with Ian's Four Strong Winds (1963) and Sylvia's You Were On My Mind (1964, the We Five's hit).
 Folk music evolved rapidly into something more profound and more complex, as proven by Lee Hazlewood's concept albums, Trouble Is A Lonesome Town (?
 1963 - nov 1963) and The N.S.V.I.P.'s (?
 1964 - ?
 1964), that consist of bleak stories about misfits and losers.

 Woody Guthrie and Pete Seeger had invented the symbiosis between folk-singers and the Left.